Cray-HPE/docs-csm/introduction/deprecated_features/README.md

   was deprecated in CSM 1.5 and intended to be removed from CSM 1.6.
 The decision was made to not remove it in CSM 1.6 so that existing dependencies that have not yet transitioned to [Power Control Service (PCS)](../../glossary.md#power-control-service-pcs) do not break.
 Support for CAPMC however, is removed starting in CSM 1.6.
-We encourage everyone to transition to PCS as soon as possible.
+Everyone is encouraged to transition to PCS as soon as possible.
 - User Access Service
 - User Access Instance